tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/introduction.md

 To automate the build, we will use [CodeBuild](https://aws.amazon.com/codebuild/), AWS service to build projects on the go.
 CodeBuild will pull our repository, build the webpage and copy the build directory to S3.
 The configuration is specified on `buildspec.frontend.yml` on [the root folder of our repo](/buildspec.frontend.yml).

-For the backend we will use [CodeDeploy](http://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html) to automate the deployment of our API to the EC2 instances.
-It will pull our repo to the EC2 instances and start gunicorn.
-The deply process is described on `appspec.yml` [here](/appspec.yml).
+In order to automate the deployment of our API to the EC2 instances, we will use [CodeDeploy](http://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html).
+It will pull our repo to the EC2 instances and start our server (gunicorn).
+The full deploy process is described in the `appspec.yml` file, [here](/appspec.yml).

 Last but not least our database will be hosted using [AWS RDS](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html), as a PostgreSQL instance.